Deelite34/WebNote/README.md

 To run tests, enter `python manage.py test api.test`

 # Open Endpoints
+Detailed documentation on public endpoints can be found [HERE](examples/API%20endpoints.md)
 Open endpoints require no Authentication.
 * [GET](examples/API%20endpoints.md) : `GET /api/` - Get all available notes
 * [GET](examples/API%20endpoints.md) : `GET /api/:pk/` - Get specific Note

 # Endpoints that require Authentication
+Detailed documentation on public endpoints can be found [HERE](examples/AUTH%20endpoints.md)
 Closed endpoints require a valid Token to be included in the header of the request.
 A Token can be acquired by generating it in admin panel.

 ### Operations on unspecified note

 *  [GET](examples/AUTH%20endpoints.md) : `GET /auth/`
 *  [POST](examples/AUTH%20endpoints.md) : `POST /auth/`